 Does it matter whether my payment gateway is US-based or European? #

-It’s a big difference where your payment gateway is operating from and where you’re located.
+It makes a big difference where your payment gateway is operating from and where you’re located.
 It’s about data protection and GDPR because if you’re a European business, you want to make sure that the service you use is hosted in Europe for compliance reasons.
-Services outside of Europe almost always require more complex documentation and responsibilities on your side.

-When it comes to security and fraudulent transactions, Europe has always been ahead of the US, for example, regarding strong customer authentication such as two-factor-authentication.
+When it comes to security and fraudulent transactions, Europe has always been ahead of the US, for example regarding strong customer authentication such as two-factor-authentication.
 There are still a lot of the US cards and payment providers that haven’t implemented the secure standards that we use in Europe.

 Do I need different payment methods for my shop or business? #